ArtifactDB/SewerRat/README.md

 ### Deregistering

-To remove files from the index, we use the same procedure as above but replacing the `/register/*` endpoints with `/deregister/*`.
+To remove files from the index, we use the same procedure but replacing the `/register/*` endpoints with `/deregister/*`.
 The only potential difference is when the caller requests deregistration of a directory that does not exist.
 In this case, `/deregister/start` may return a `SUCCESS` status instead of `PENDING`, after which `/deregister/finish` does not need to be called.

+By default, the `/deregister/finish` endpoint will block until the deregistration is complete.
+Users can set `"block": false` in the request body to perform the deregistration asynchronously, in which case the endpoint will return immediately with a `status` of `PENDING`.
+The [`/registered`](#identifying-registered-directories) endpoint can be interrogated to check if the directory was successfully deregistered.
+The same option can be set in `/deregister/start` for asynchronous deregistration when the directory does not exist.

 ### Other comments